Zimmer’s 465-foot HR, big innings lead Indians past Rangers

 Trevor Stephan (3-0) allowed one run in 2 2/3 innings.

 Nick Solak and DJ Peters homered for Texas, which is 9-28 since the All-Star break.
+Manager Chris Woodward admits there have been frustrating days, but he has remained positive.

+“That’s my job,” he said.
+“That’s my job is to bring it every day.
+When it comes to being positive, I’m not always smiling, but I’m always optimistic about moving this thing forward.
+I have to be.
+That’s my responsibility to the organization and to these players, to the team.”

 Lyles had his start moved up a day after Spencer Howard was placed in healthy and safety protocols.
 The right-hander allowed eight runs and nine hits in 3 2/3 innings.